Pelvic Avulsion Fractures In Children

-- A pelvic avulsion fracture (FRAK-chur) occurs when a piece of pelvic (hip) bone breaks and tears away.
-This happens when a tendon or ligament connected to the hip bone tightens so hard it pulls off part of the bone.
-Pelvic avulsion fractures are usually caused by playing sports that need quick running starts and quick stopping.
-Football players, hurdlers, sprinters, long-jumpers, gymnasts, and cheerleaders are more prone to have a pelvic avulsion fracture.
+A pelvic avulsion fracture occurs when a piece of pelvic (hip) bone breaks and tears away.
+This happens when a tendon or ligament connected to the hip bone tightens so hard that it pulls off part of the bone.
+Teenagers are more likely to have this injury than younger children.

 - Your child may need more rest than he realizes while he heals.
 Quiet play will keep your child safely busy so he does not become restless and risk injuring himself.
 Have your child read or draw quietly.
 Follow instructions for how much rest your child should get while he heals.

 - Ask your child's healthcare provider when your child can be physically active again.
 Together you can plan the best exercise program for your child.
 It is best to start slowly and do more as he gets stronger.
 Do not let your child play sports, such as football or soccer, while his fracture is still healing.